RuthAShaffer/An-approachable-guide-to-running-experiments-online-using-JsPsych-and-MySQL/README.md

 # Files

 Presentation/tutorial at Memory and Cognition Lab meeting May 2017:
-Presentation - Running Experiments Using jsPsych and MySQL - May 2017 - RuthShaffer.pptx
+Presentation - Running Experiments Using jsPsych and MySQL - May 2017 - RuthShaffer.pdf

 Manual PDF:
 Manual - Running Experiments Using jsPsych and MySQL - May 2017 - RuthShaffer.pdf

 JsPsych tutorial code (jspsych_tutorial):
-This folder contains the online tutorial files provided by JsPsych version 5.0.3 (Copyright (c) 2015 Joshua R. de Leeuw) to go along with the presentation above (Presentation - Running Experiments Using jsPsych and MySQL - May 2017 - RuthShaffer.pptx)
+This folder contains the online tutorial files provided by JsPsych version 5.0.3 (Copyright (c) 2015 Joshua R. de Leeuw) to go along with the presentation above (Presentation - Running Experiments Using jsPsych and MySQL - May 2017 - RuthShaffer.pdf)

 MTurk study example (mturk_study_example):
 This folder contains an example of a complete experiment run online on MTurk by Ruth Shaffer.
 This experiment was created using JsPsych libraries and documentation (version 5.0.3; Copyright 2015 Joshua R. de Leeuw).
 The experiment incorporates several features that are often needed for online data collection: